-Finally, a Stress-Free Morning Routine for School That Actually Works
+Finally, a Stress-Free Morning Routine That Actually Works

-No one likes having a stressful (or haphazard) morning routine for school that ends up making you late.
-It knocks you off your game, messes with your mood...and usually results in you leaving something essential at home, right on the kitchen counter.
-These routine tips and hacks will help you wake up on time, get ready fast, and head to school with minutes to spare—and not one of these ideas involves setting the alarm any earlier than you have to.
-Follow these simple strategies to streamline your morning routine for school and you’ll never be late for first period again.
+No one likes having a stressful (or haphazard) morning routine for school that ends up making you (and your kids) late.
+It knocks you off your game, messes with your mood...and usually results in you leaving something essential on the kitchen counter.

-Big kids (middle school, high school, and college students) can handle this morning routine on their own.
-For littler kids, go through the routine with them, step by step.
-Once they’re old enough, they’ll be able to step right into doing it by themselves, giving parents some precious spare minutes at night and in the morning before school.
+Note: Big kids (middle school, high school, and college students) can handle this morning routine on their own.
+For younger kids, go through the routine with them step by step.
+Once they're old enough, they'll transition into doing it by themselves, giving you precious spare minutes back at night and in the morning.

 Your Morning Routine for School: Part One

 - Check the weather forecast.
 Knowing the weather for tomorrow will help you pack your bag and plan your outfit.

 - Pack your bag.
 Make sure your books, papers, laptop, headphones, keys, and anything else you need (sunglasses or umbrella?) for tomorrow are packed up and waiting by the front door.
 The more you do when you're wide awake, the less you'll forget tomorrow morning.

 - Charge your devices.
 Laptop, tablet, phone—make sure they're powered up.

 - Pick an outfit.
 With the forecast in mind, you know whether to dress for sun, rain, snow, hot temperatures, or cold.
 Build from there, from shoes on up.
 (Now is the time to realize you don't have any clean socks and adjust accordingly).
 Put everything on a hook on your bedroom door or over a chair.